nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 *acknowledgements*.

 !!! hint "Definition 1: _Acknowledgement (ACK)_"
 	Acknowledgements are small messages that the receiver sends back, to tell the sender it received a message.
-The sender then knows it doesn't need to retransmit, and is ready to send the next message.
+The sender then knows it doesn't need to retransmit and is ready to send the next message.

-If the sender does not receive an acknowledgment, only then it should retransmit its message.
+If the sender does not receive an acknowledgement, only then it should retransmit its message.

 But how long should the sender wait for an acknowledgement?
 This is determined by a *timeout*.